An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items

 ✓ Boiling Water

-✓ Non-Metal Utensil ex. popsicle stick
+✓ Non-Metal Utensil (ex. popsicle stick, chopstick)

 ✓ Tarnished Jewelry